fluencelabs/tendermint-research/benchmark/Benchmark report.md

   * Typically it should be near twice the average transaction rate
   * It should be large enough for high throughput-oriented workloads
   * It shouldn't be very large (more than 10000) if service may sometimes be overloaded – larger value may increase tx backlog processing after peak load
-  * Reducing this value may help to optimize latency for low throughput workloads
+  * Reducing this value may potentially help to optimize latency for low throughput workloads
-  * The more powerful nodes' CPUs are the smaller this value should be

 ## Benchmark details
 Several types of tests were taken in order to evaluate the dependency between maximal throughput / minimal latency and various factors: